 10 Oct Why pain-friendly classes are not “all-welcome”

-We recommend first level Yoga for Pain Practitioners categorise their classes into pain-specific and pain-friendly.
-A simple way to distinguish the two categories is that pain-specific classes are for people who get pain flares after activity without really knowing why; pain-friendly classes are for those who have learned to move comfortably without a pain flare or making pain worse.
+Beginning Yoga for Pain Practitioners categorise their classes and consults into pain-specific and pain-friendly.
+Put simply, pain-specific caters for people who get pain flares after activity, and pain-friendly for those who can move comfortably without making their pain worse.

-We would expect students to naturally progress between the two, and on to a regular, fulfilling yoga practice.
+A natural progression is from pain-specific to pain-friendly and on to a regular, fulfilling yoga practice.

-As more studios offer, with kind intention, gentle yoga classes that welcome people with pain, we want to explain why all-welcome classes may not always be the kindest option, even when they are very gentle.
+As more studios offer, with good intention, yoga classes that welcome people with pain, we want to explain why all-welcome classes may not always be the kindest option, even when they are very gentle.

-1. A pain flare after the wrong yoga class can last days
+1. A pain flare after a gentle yoga class can last days

-While someone with general pain, and without other symptoms of a sensitised nervous system, may benefit immensely from a generic gentle yoga class (even sometimes a very physical one) if your student has longstanding pain and sensitised nervous system – often indicated by fatigue, brain fog, sleep disturbances or digestive issues – they may be left exhausted after an activity most of us would call gentle.
+Many with low level pain benefit from a generic gentle yoga class – sometimes, even, a very physical one.
+But if your student has longstanding pain and sensitised nervous system (indicated by fatigue, brain fog, sleep disturbances or digestive issues) they may experience what they call a ‘pain flare’ after an activity most would call gentle.

-3. Pain-friendly classes take into account present beliefs about pain
+3. Pain-friendly classes take into account beliefs and habits

-Because pain-friendly classes are open to the general public, they are an opportunity for people with persistent pain to challenge themselves.
-However, this is not simply about physical challenge.
-The critical factor at this stage is mental.
-Pain-friendly classes offer a supportive environment for students to check they don’t fall into unhelpful habits when confronted with people who are presently more physically capable.
-The teacher provides informed guidance.
+Pain-friendly classes are open to the general public so they are an opportunity for people with persistent pain to challenge themselves.
+This is not simply physical challenge.
+The critical factor at this point is mental.
+Pain-friendly classes offer a supportive environment for students to check they don’t fall into unhelpful habits when confronted with people who are presently more capable.
+A teacher at this level provides informed guidance.

 4. By pain-friendly we mean considerate of each person’s future wellbeing